New Jersey State Trooper Charged With DWI After On-Duty Crash

 Sfc.
 Michael Roadside, a New Jersey state trooper who has been with the State Police for 28 years, was charged with DWI while on duty.

 State police reports confirm that Roadside rear-ended an Audi at the Monmouth Service Area in Wall Township Monday afternoon.

-Roadside was charged with DWI, careless driving, and having an open container of alcohol in a motor vehicle and was suspended without pay after the incident.
-He had been working a construction detail before the incident.
+He was suspended without pay after the incident.
+He had been working on a construction detail before the incident.
 State Police responded to the accident scene.

 It is not yet confirmed if a blood alcohol test was conducted, and what the results would have been, if any, said Sgt.
 Jeffrey Flynn.
 It is also not known if Roadside had any previous arrests.